facebookresearch/LWE-benchmarking/README.md

 Install flatter by following the instructions on [Flatter Github](https://github.com/keeganryan/flatter).
 Make sure it is symlinked correctly so it runs on your machine when you type the command "flatter".

-Unfortunately, due to issues with environment compatabilities, you will need 2 different conda environments to use this repo: one without sage (for SALSA, CC, and uSVP attacks) and one with sage (for the MiTM attack)
+You will need 2 different conda environments to use this repo: one without sage (for SALSA, CC, and uSVP attacks) and one with sage (for the MiTM attack)

-### For non-sage conda environment
+### For non-sage conda environment:
 Install a conda environment with the command:
 ```
 conda env create -f environment/environment.yml
 conda activate lattice_env
 ```

-### For sage conda environment:
+### For sage conda environment (MiTM only):
 First, make sure you are using the conda-forge channel and set it as top priority:
 ```
 conda config --add channels conda-forge